-Sun is the ultimate source of enegry for all life on earth.
+Sun is the ultimate source of energy for all life on earth.
 The plants use this energy to make food.
-This energy is transfered when the plants get consumed by other organims, and eventually, this energy makes its way up the food chain.
-Predation is a feeding habit where an organism hunts another organism for its sustenance.
-It is one among the feeding behaviours that includes micro-predation and parasitism and scavengers.
+This energy is transferred when the plants get consumed by other organisms, and eventually, this energy makes its way up the food chain.

 What are Predators?